UIS-MACV/UIS-MACV.github.io/_posts/2017-09-02-submission-deadline-UDI.md

 ---
 layout: post
-title: "Submission deadline for Encuentro Regional de Semilleros de Investigacion"
+title: "Submission deadline for II Encuentro Regional de Semilleros de Investigacion"
 ---
 Dear all,

-This is just a reminder of the submission deadline for Encuentro Regional de Semilleros de Investigacion which will take place at Universidad de Investigación y Desarrollo UDI.
+This is just a reminder of the submission deadline for II Encuentro Regional de Semilleros de Investigacion which will take place at Universidad de Investigación y Desarrollo UDI.
 An abstract is required to participate in the poster sessions.

 Official dates for abstract submissions: